livioangelim/livio-portfolio/README.md

 - **Scripting and Automation**: Bash, PowerShell, Ansible, Terraform, Jenkins, Postman

 ### 4. **Projects Section**
-A collection of projects with descriptions, technology stacks, and links to repositories, documentation, demos, and videos where available.
+A collection of projects with detailed descriptions, challenges faced, solutions implemented, technology stacks, and links to repositories, documentation, demos, and videos where available.
 Each project is presented in a card format with a detailed view accessible through interaction.

+### 5. **Contact Section**
+A dedicated section that allows visitors to get in touch directly through a form.
+It includes my email address, location information, and additional social media links.

 ## Planned Future Improvements

-### Phase 1: Enhanced Content (Planned for May 2025)
-- Add actual project screenshots and videos
-- Expand project descriptions with challenges and solutions
-- Improve SEO with metadata and Open Graph tags
-- Add a dedicated contact form section

 ### Phase 2: Advanced Functionality (Planned for June 2025)
 - Implement dark/light theme toggle